Chesney Hawkes: Career

 Hawkes appeared in a musical, Can't Smile Without You (featuring songs of Barry Manilow).
-National tour started at the Liverpool Empire Theatre on 15 September 2008, prior to performances in the West End.
+A national tour started at the Liverpool Empire Theatre on 15 September 2008, prior to performances in the West End.

 Hawkes appeared briefly in a cherry picker on Celebrity Big Brother (shown on 8 January 2009) on Channel 4.
 "The One and Only" was used as a cue to have contestants worship at a Chesney Hawkes shrine.

 In January 2011, Hawkes performed at the live finale of Louie Spence's Showbusiness.
 During February and March 2011, he took part in the BBC series Let's Dance for Comic Relief.
 He now performs a mixture of his own material and covers at University Freshers week.
 In May that year, Hawkes took part in the ITV series Sing If You Can.
 In September, he appeared as Joseph in Joseph and the Amazing Technicolor Dreamcoat.
 On 24 December 2011, he appeared on the ITV programme Text Santa, with Ant & Dec.

-Hawkes was due to take part on ITV's skating programme Dancing on Ice in 2012 but after fracturing his ankle, he had to pull out.
+Hawkes was due to take part on ITV's skating programme Dancing on Ice in 2012 but after fracturing his ankle, he withdrew from the programme.
 He was replaced by Chico Slimani.
-In May, he played at Lakefest festival.
+In May, Hawkes played at Lakefest festival.
 In December, he appeared as an accident-prone version of himself in the ITV comedy drama Panto!.

 In 2014, Hawkes performed "The One and Only" with a flashmob dance group in the streets of Manchester to promote MyMate Loans.
 In addition, he recorded a version of the song with different lyrics for a MyMate commercial.

 In 2015, Hawkes competed in Celebrity MasterChef on BBC One.
 He was eliminated in the first of the semi-finals of the show.